iGovDirect/Security-Review/README.md

 Solution: We limit available information online and at authorities

-Scenario: Attacker tries to DNS spoof for mail i.e. target@igov.direct (thanks [Google Suite](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. github.com/iGovDirect (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).
+Scenario: Attacker tries to DNS spoof for mail i.e. target@igov.direct (thanks [G Suite by Google cloud](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. this one (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).

 Solution: We use encryted DNS + Yubikeys (thanks Yubico for support)